-One of the inducements for using a particular supermarket is the rewards programmes on offer.
-Now, you can collect points in-store of course, but it’s also very much a part of the online experience, especially when you want to exchange your Clubcard, Nectar, or similar vouchers for products or days out.
+One of the perks of using a particular supermarket is a rewards program.
+You can collect points in store of course, but it’s also very much a part of the online experience, especially when you want to exchange your Clubcard, Nectar, or similar vouchers for products or days out.

 For example; Tesco’s Clubcard is a real jewel in the crown for the supermarket giant, as the points shoppers accrue for spending money online, physically in-store, or at Tesco petrol stations, all go towards rewards.
-These include restaurant vouchers that can be tripled in value - so a £5 Clubcard voucher transfers into £15 at Pizza Express.
+These include restaurant vouchers that can be tripled in value - so a £5 Clubcard voucher becomes a £15 voucher at Pizza Express.

 Waitrose has a novel approach, in that there are no points to be collected in its My Waitrose initiative, instead customers can get instant rewards via the app, including discounts on particular lines, free prizes, 20% off fish products on Fridays, and even a free cup of tea or coffee when you visit the store and buy something.